kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 ## To Do
 * I would have liked to implement functions that would repeate the generating of trials, rather than repeating these for loops every time.
 Given the limited time, I chose to prioritize trying to analyze a bit of the data.

-* Evidemment, I would have liked to analysed more than 1 run of the experiment as well.
+* Evidemment, I would have liked to have analysed more than 1 run of the experiment as well.

 ## References